kashifamanat786786-commits/AWS/README.md

 # AWS
-i am student. github using for devops.
+i am devops student. github using for devops.